Andrew Shinnie: Loans

 Shinnie joined fellow Championship club Rotherham United on 27 January 2016 on loan until the end of the season.
 He made his debut three days later, as a second-half substitute with his side 2–1 down at home to Charlton Athletic; the match finished as a 4–1 defeat.
 He fell out of favour under Neil Warnock, who replaced Neil Redfearn as manager shortly after Shinnie's arrival, and made only three appearances during his loan spell.

 Despite performing well in 2016 pre-season, Shinnie remained behind Diego Fabbrini as Birmingham's playmaker of choice, and on 17 August, he signed for Scottish Championship club Hibernian on loan for the season.
 He made his debut in Hibs' next match, coming on after 69 minutes with his side 2–0 ahead against St Mirren.

 On 30 June 2017, Shinnie joined Luton Town of EFL League Two on loan for the season.
 He scored three goals from 34 appearances, as Luton were promoted to League One after finishing second in League Two.

 Luton Town

 Shinnie was released by Birmingham at the end of the 2017–18 season, and on 1 June 2018, he signed for Luton Town on a permanent two-year contract.

 Charlton Athletic

 Shinnie joined League One club Charlton Athletic on 16 October 2020 on loan for the 2020–21 season.
-He scored his first goal for Charlton in a 2-0 win over Oxford United on 27 October 2020.
+He scored his first goal for Charlton in a 2–0 win over Oxford United on 27 October 2020.

 On 19 February 2021, Shinnie's loan was made into a permanent deal until the end of the 2020–21 season.

 On 18 May 2021, it was announced that Shinnie would leave Charlton Athletic at the end of his contract.

 Livingston

 Shinnie joined Scottish Premiership club Livingston on a two-year deal on 19 July 2021.
+He left Livi in May 2026 following the expiration of his contract.